Social | Talent creativity

 * Throughout this page, “Bridgestone” or “the Company” refers to Bridgestone Corporation, while “the Bridgestone Group” or “the Group” refers to all Group companies.

-Pursuit of management, working and business quality improvement
+Pursuit of management, working & business quality improvement

-Enhancing productivity and creativity of each and every employee - Support of diverse talent in taking on challenges and achieving growth / Developing opportunities for diverse talent to shine
+Enhancing productivity and creativity of each and every employee - Supporting diverse talent in taking on challenges and achieving growth / Developing opportunities for diverse talent to shine

-The Group works toward achieving “a strong Bridgestone” and “reinforcing earning power” by navigating a challenging business environment.
-Reinforcing earning power hinges on enhancing productivity and creativity (Talent creativity) of each and every employee.
+The Group strives to create sustainable value while improving profitability and productivity in order to address a turbulent change in business environment.
+To achieve these objectives, it is necessary to enhance productivity and creativity (Talent creativity) of each and every employee.
 Accordingly, we conduct Bridgestone-like talent development and establish workplace environments in seeking to strengthen the Bridgestone DNA while ensuring that growth of the Group and that of each and every employee go hand in hand.
-Specifically, we value the concept in the “foundation” of respect for being on-site (Genbutsu-Genba) across Bridgestone’s broad business portfolio in ensuring that diverse talent takes initiative with respect to their own careers.
+Specifically, we value the concept in the “foundation” of respect for being on-site (Genbutsu-Genba) across Bridgestone’s broad business portfolio in ensuring that talent takes initiative with respect to their own careers.
 As such, we are accelerating various initiatives by putting a focus on developing talent that proactively takes on value creation challenges (support for taking on challenges and achieving growth), and on establishing workplace environments that promote both engagement and better workplaces (developing opportunities for diverse talent to shine).

-Furthermore, the Group will work on strengthening the premium tire business, which is “produce and sell” Dan-Totsu products as a core business while also enhancing the solutions business, which is to “amplify value” during the customer “use” phase of our Dan-Totsu products, as a growth business.
-By deepening the linkage between the premium tire business and the solutions business, we aim to create new social and customer value believing that this will lead to sustainable growth while enhancing the Group’s corporate value.
-To achieve that, we believe it is important to be attentive and supportive of problems encountered by society and our customers and provide solutions in that regard by combining the strong real such as the Group’s Dan-Totsu products and operational excellence on-site with digital power.
+Furthermore, the Group has positioned the Tire Business which “produce and sell” Dan‑Totsu products as a core business, and expanded value creation by enhancing the solutions business, which is to amplify value during the customer “use” phase of our Dan‑Totsu products, as a growth business.
+To implement that, we believe it is important to be attentive and supportive of problems encountered by society and our customers and provide solutions in that regard by combining the strong “real” (physical) capabilities, such as the Group’s Dan-Totsu products and operational excellence on-site with digital power.
 We will strive to develop digital and solutions talent that embodies Bridgestone’s unique approach in order to accelerate such “real x digital” capabilities, thereby facilitating new value creation.

 The Group’s foundation for corporate management is the notion of “Safety First, Always,” as set forth in its Safety Mission Statement.
 Given that this is an expectation of our customers and other stakeholders, we are promoting activities for improving the working environment to ensure that each and every employee is able to work in a safe workplace with peace of mind based on the Safety Mission Statement.
 This is essential in ensuring industrial safety and hygiene with respect to the Group’s employees and contractors through the application of stringent safety standards.